Manukau: History

 The Manukau Central area was part of the largely rural area of Wiri in the early 20th century.
 Its transition from farmland was driven by Manukau City Council, which formed in 1965 and purchased land there in 1966 for the development of an administrative and commercial centre.
 The Manukau City Centre mall, now Westfield Manukau City, opened in October 1976, and the Manukau City Council administration building in 1977.
 Several government departments established offices in the late 1970s.

 In 1983 Manukau City Council decided to rename the area Manukau Central, with the name Wiri continuing for the industrial area to the west.
 The name Manukau City Centre has been used for the central business district around the mall and city council building.

 The Rainbow's End theme park opened just south of the city centre in 1982.
 Due Drop Events Centre (formerly Vodafone Events Centre), a multi-purpose event centre, is also opened in 2005 located at Manukau.
 Another shopping centre, Manukau Supa Centa, opened to the west of the city centre in 1998.
 Manukau Institute of Technology, which has its main campus at Ōtara, built 2 campuses at Manukau Central, (Manukau) in 2014 which has the Manukau train station below and (Tech Park) in 2020.

 Local government

-The suburb, since November 2010, is in the Manukau ward, one of the thirteen electoral divisions of Auckland Council.
+Since November 2010, the suburb is in the Manukau ward, one of the thirteen electoral divisions of Auckland Council.

 Economy

 Retail

 Westfield Manukau City was established in 1976.
-It has a lettable area of 45,236 m², and has 2,113 carparks and 187 shops, including Farmers, Countdown, JB Hi-Fi and Event Cinemas.
+It has a lettable area of 45,236 m2, and has 2,113 carparks and 187 shops, including Farmers, Woolworths, JB Hi-Fi and Event Cinemas.

-Manukau Supa Centa covers 37,010 m².
+Manukau Supa Centa covers 37,010 m2.
 It has 40 stores including Kmart.